obrowdy/portfolio/critique-by-design.md

 ![IMG-6314](IMG-6314.jpg)

 I then tested the wireframe idea by interviewing three individuals after showing this image to them without context.
 The individuals were a graduate student in their 20s, a college professor in with 70s, and a high school teacher in their 60s.
 Even with this small sample of readers I was able to find patterns in their understanding of my revisualization of this data.
 There was confusion over why the baseline score was 100, and everyone suggested more context to the idea of recession either by way of legend or explanation of the index.
 It was clear to all three individuals that the intended audience was arts managment professionals either for their own understanding to to show to funders and lawmakers.

 I also found that the context my redesigned labels made was incorrect to the new readers and decided to adapt those based on the interviewees' answers and perception.
+I found that as I tried to simplify the visualization and eliminate distraction I accidentally took away too much of the context and made the data more difficut to comprehend and read.
+I adressed some changes suggested by my test audience and added back in some detail to aid in clarity and readability of my visualization.

 <div class="flourish-embed flourish-chart" data-src="visualisation/12677254"><script src="https://public.flourish.studio/resources/embed.js"></script></div>